Malapascua Island: Thresher Shark Diving Guide

 Why Malapascua Island is a Diver’s Dream

 But it’s not just about the sharks.
-Malapascua’s dive sites are teeming with colorful corals, macro critters like nudibranchs and pygmy seahorses, and even occasional sightings of manta rays, hammerheads, and devil rays.
-Whether you’re a seasoned diver or looking to take your skills to the next level, Malapascua offers something extraordinary beneath the waves.
+Malapascua’s dive sites are teeming with colorful corals, nudibranchs, pygmy seahorses, and even occasional manta rays, hammerheads, and devil rays.
+Whether you’re a seasoned diver or upgrading your certification, Malapascua is a bucket-list diving destination.

 What Makes Thresher Sharks So Special?

-Thresher sharks (Alopias pelagicus) are a rare sight in the diving world.
-Known for their distinctive tails—sometimes as long as their bodies—they use these to stun prey in a dramatic whip-like motion.
-Unlike more aggressive shark species, threshers are shy and harmless to humans, making them perfect for passive observation.
-Malapascua’s unique underwater geography, including the famous Monad Shoal and Kimud Shoal, draws them to shallow cleaning stations where wrasse fish remove parasites from their skin.
-This natural behavior creates a bucket-list opportunity for divers willing to rise before dawn.
+Thresher sharks (Alopias pelagicus) are known for their distinctive tails—sometimes as long as their bodies—which they use to stun schools of fish in a dramatic whip-like motion.
+Unlike aggressive shark species, threshers are shy and harmless to humans, making them perfect for quiet observation.

 Top Dive Sites for Thresher Shark Encounters